 Welcome to Dilmun Hill.
 We are a student-run farm that has been practicing sustainable agriculture on Cornell University's campus for more than a decade.
-Our mission is to provide students, faculty, staff and community with opportunities for experiential learning, group collaboration and research.
+Our mission is to provide students with opportunities for experiential learning, group collaboration and research.
 Throughout the year we host work parties where volunteers work in the fields and experience the latest in sustainable ag practices.
-The student managers and steering committee members collaborate with the Organic Coordinator and Faculty Advisor to provide leadership in farm operations and disseminate information through education and outreach.
+The student managers and steering committee members collaborate with the Organic Coordinator and Faculty Advisors to provide leadership in farm operations and disseminate information through education and outreach.
 We also collaborate with various organizations on campus, such as MacDaniels Nut Grove (MNG).
 Our popular campus farm stand offers Dilmun Hill produce for sale from June through October and we supply local produce to Cornell Dining and Manndible Café in season.

 - Stay connected - join our email list by sending an email to firstname.lastname@example.org

 Dilmun Hill Farm Manager Positions for 2018 - Apply Now

 Dilmun Hill is accepting applications NOW.
 Deadline: Tuesday, Feb.
 20, 11:59 p.m.